The Definitive Guide to Unstable Balance Training: Controversy, Benefits, Limitations

 Make sure to check your programs and ensure that UST is not overutilized, while knowing that some form of UST may be beneficial in the warm-up, cool-downs, or as a break from traditional training.
 If you're interested in functional fitness, injury prevention, or improving balance and coordination, UST can play an important role in your training regimen.
 But like any tool in fitness, it’s best used in moderation, in combination with other training modalities, and with specific intention for the most well-rounded results.

-If you feel like you are struggling to figure out your workout routine, or your wellness in general, let me help!
-Check out my 90-day online coaching program that will be the last one you’ll ever need.
-If you’d like to see the method I use first, check out this page and learn the overview of my system for free.
+If you feel like you are struggling to figure out your workout routine, or your wellness in general, let me help.
+Check out my Beginner to Intermediate Balance Program and master one key pillar to long term health today!

 References